 Department of Sociology

-The sociology department offers students a framework to view social processes from a grounded and critical perspective.
-Our curriculum inculcates strong theoretical and methodological skills, and by using the knowledge drawn from the department's thematic areas, students learn ways to apply these skills toward social equity and leadership.
+The sociology department offers students a framework to understand social issues from a grounded and critical perspective and attracts students who are committed to social justice as an intellectual and activist pursuit.
+Students learn ways to apply research and theoretical skills toward social equity and leadership through our curriculum.

 The department emphasizes critical reading, thinking, and writing.
-We support interdisciplinary approaches to teaching and thinking and work in collaboration with women’s studies, Africana studies, international relations, and related fields toward a well rounded and rigorous liberal arts education.
-The department attracts students who are committed to social justice as an intellectual and activist pursuit.
+We support interdisciplinary approaches, especially regarding social justice, transnational studies, social policy, and cultural practices.
+We welcome collaboration with women’s and gender studies, Africana studies, international relations, psychology, and related fields toward a well-rounded and rigorous liberal arts education.

 Programs in this Department:

 Our department has established six learning outcomes.
 Students will be able to:

 - Identify how structural inequality impacts individuals and groups

 - Conduct social research (collection and analysis of data)

 - Apply critical sociological theory from the perspective of social justice

 To become a candidate for honors in sociology, a student must earn a GPA of 3.6 in sociology, and either write a thesis (that earns an A- or A) or complete two or more years of outstanding community service and/or social justice work.
 If doing a thesis, students will work with their thesis advisor from the department, in consultation with other members of the department to determine candidacy.
 A thesis candidate will complete SOCI 350 (Independent Study) followed by SOCI 355 (Thesis) and earn an A or A- on the thesis.
 Honors distinction based on community service/activism would include at least two years of outstanding service/activism and earning an A in SOCI 370.
 Graduation with honors in sociology is based on the assessment of the department faculty.